Preparing for Sales Meetings: A Step-by-Step Playbook

 1. Research & Prospect Profiling

-- Industry Trends: Use tools like Statista, Gartner, or Google Alerts to understand challenges in their sector (e.g., “rising logistics costs for e-commerce”).
+- Industry Trends: Use tools like Statista, Gartner, or Google Alerts to understand sector challenges (e.g., rising logistics costs in e-commerce).

 Example: